 If on the first death the chargeable estate was £150,000 and the nil-rate band was £300,000, then 50% of the nil-rate band remains unused.
 If the nil-rate band when the surviving spouse dies in the future is £350,000, then that would be increased by 50% to £525,000.

 Main residence and the nil-rate band

-With effect from 6 April 2017 there is a residence nil-rate band for an estate if the deceased's interest in a residential property, which has been their residence at some point and is included in their estate, is left to one or more direct descendants on death.
+There is a residence nil-rate band for an estate if the deceased's interest in a residential property, which has been their main residence at some point and is included in their estate, is left to one or more direct descendants on death.

 The value of the main residence nil-rate band for an estate will be the lower of the net value of the interest in the residential property (after deducting any liabilities such as mortgage) or the maximum amount of the band.
-The maximum amount will be phased in as follows:
+The maximum amount has been phased in as follows:

-Now!
-IHT is currently payable where generally a person's (IHT-taxable) wealth is in excess of £325,000 until the tax year 2020/21.
+Inheritance tax is currently payable where generally a person's (inheritance tax-taxable) wealth is in excess of £325,000 until the tax year 2020/21.
 Thus, if you own your own house and have some savings, life assurance policies, or business assets, your estate could be liable.

-Most gifts made during your lifetime will be entirely exempt from IHT if you live for seven years after making the gift.
+Most outright gifts which are made without reservation of benefit and during your lifetime will be entirely exempt from inheritance tax if you live for seven years after making the gift.

-When you die, IHT will be charged on your personal wealth, together with all or a proportion of your lifetime gifts made in the preceding seven years.
+When you die, inheritance tax will be charged on your personal wealth, together with all or a proportion of your lifetime gifts made in the preceding seven years.

 The full rate of tax is 40%, but this is reduced on a sliding scale for gifts made between three and seven years before your death.
 If you make substantial bequests to charity, not only are these exempt from IHT but they can also affect the rate paid on the remainder of your estate.
 To benefit you must leave at least 10% of your estate to charity, which can reduce the estate rate to 36%.